-The Round Rock Independent School District (RRISD) Purchasing Office maintains a sole source database which is re-established on an annual basis.
-Annually a vendor must resubmit their sole source application and provide their sales history of the product with the District for the prior year to remain on the sole source vendor list.
+The Round Rock Independent School District Purchasing Office maintains a sole source database which is re-established on an annual basis.
+A vendor must resubmit a sole source application annually.

 The District’s Purchasing Office shall be the sole determinate on the acceptability of an item for inclusion on the sole source list.